RichardoC/tales.fromprod.com/src/_posts/2021-08-10-managing-google-groups-via-api.md

 At the time of writing, this are not sufficiently detailed to do more than work out those are the APIs to use.
 That's where this guide comes in.

-## What you'll achieve by the end of this and why you care//rephrase
+## What this will help you achieve

-A google group who's membership is managed (via email address) by a Golang binary.
-The steps will apply to the other language client libraries
+A golang binary which manages the membership of a Google Group for you.
+The steps will likely apply to the other language client libraries

 ## Prerequisites
 * Google Cloud Identity Premium